Citizen Science Portal

 Welcome to the Discovering Galapagos Citizen Science Portal brought to you by Galapagos Conservation Trust (GCT).
 Here you will find details of all our active citizen science projects that you can get involved with right now.
 Through involvement in these projects, your contribution will directly support the conservation of Galapagos and its unique wildlife.

-This expedition will require you to use your detective and research skills to help us find out where the rubbish found on beaches originated.
+This expedition is made up of two parts.
+One in person as part of a beach clean in Galapagos and the second from your PC whether you are in the world.
+Once garbage has been collected and catalogued on our online portal, you will need to use your detective and research skills to help us find out where the rubbish found on beaches originated.
 You will be providing data to directly feed into the research around the sources and sinks of plastic pollution in Galapagos.
 The life stories of plastics also provide us with a great educational tool to influence more sustainable life choices in the UK, Galapagos, Latin America and worldwide.

 Galapagos Conservation Trust has been working closely with the Galapagos National Park and other island partners to understand the best approach to tackling the issue of plastic pollution in the Archipelago since 2017.
 The result is the Plastic Pollution Free Galapagos programme, a £1.5 million multi-year project, which will feed into broader work looking to tackle pollution across the Eastern Pacific region.